 Stadio Olimpico Grande Torino

-The stadium at Via Filadelfia is now known as the home of city rivals Torino, but during over 60 years Juventus played its home matches here as well.
+The stadium at Via Filadelfia is now known as the home of city rivals Torino, but for over 60 years Juventus played its home matches here as well.
 In 2006, it was used as the Olympic Stadium for the Winter Games and Juventus returned for a couple of years as well, awaiting the construction of the Juventus Stadium.

 Rigatoni alla Zidane